top of page

 • Unlock new recipes

-This created a smooth gameplay loop where actions in the garden directly supported potion creation and progression.
+This created a smooth gameplay loop where actions in the garden directly supported potion creation and narrative progression.

 Puzzle-Based Progression: